x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-equipment-mailboxes.md

   - **SMTP**: This is the default address type.
 Click this button and then type the new SMTP address in the **\* Email address** box.

   - **Custom address type**: Click this button and type one of the supported non-SMTP email address types in the **\* Email address** box.

     > [!NOTE]
     > With the exception of X.400 addresses, Exchange doesn't validate custom addresses for correct formatting.
-You must make sure that the custom address you specify complies with the format requirements for that address type.
+You must make sure that the custom address you specify complies with the format requirements for that address type. <br/><br/> When you add a new email address, you have the option to make it the primary SMTP address.

-    > [!NOTE]
-    > When you add a new email address, you have the option to make it the primary SMTP address.

 - **Automatically update email addresses based on the email address policy applied to this recipient**: Select this check box to have the recipient's email addresses automatically updated based on changes made to email address policies in your organization.

 #### MailTip
-<a name="MailTip"> </a>

 Use the **MailTip** section to add a MailTip to alert users of potential issues before they send a booking request to the equipment mailbox.
 A MailTip is text that's displayed in the InfoBar when this recipient is added to the To, Cc, or Bcc lines of a new email message.